-Tea tree oil is a fresh-smelling essential oil that has antimicrobial properties, so it does double duty as a cleaning agent in your home.
+Tea tree oil6 is a fresh-smelling essential oil that has antimicrobial properties, so it does double duty as a cleaning agent in your home.
 It kills bacteria and fungi and neutralizes viruses on contact.

 It works on these insects by suffocating them as the oil works its way into their system.
 However, it’s most effective when used undiluted.
 Unfortunately, an undiluted version isn’t safe for humans.
-Still, you may bet some benefit, or at least a pleasant-smelling home by spraying diluted tea tree oil around the house.
+Still, you may see some benefit, or at least a pleasant-smelling home, by spraying diluted tea tree oil around the house.
 To make the diluted formula, place about 20 drops of oil in a spray bottle filled with water.

 The smell of lavender makes a bed bug feel nauseous and can even lead to their death.
 Most humans, however, find the scent quite pleasant.
 Triple the effectiveness of this solution by washing items with lavender soap, spraying diluted essential oils and spreading leaves over affected areas.

 Peppermint leaves have the same effect as lavender oil and leaves.
 Utilize the same strategies and don’t forget to regularly vacuum up old leaves and replace them with fresh versions until the infestation is gone.